gabor-boros/questdb-stock-market-dashboard/README.md

     figure = graph_objects.Figure(data=data, layout=layout)
     return figure

 # [...]
 ```

-The last pice is to call `run_server` on the `app` object when the script is called from the CLI.
+The last step is to call `run_server` on the `app` object when the script is
+called from the CLI.

 ```python
 # [...]